StoneCodeKilla/StoneCodeKilla/README.md

-- 👋 Hi, I’m @StoneCodeKilla...don't let the name fool you, I'm the new guy taking CS50!
+- 👋 Hi, I’m @StoneCodeKilla...currently involved with The Odin Project.
 Grateful to be here and learn!
 - 👀 I’m interested in ...Real Estate Investing, Surfing, Travel, Jiu Jitsu
-- 🌱 I’m currently learning ... the basics of Computer Science
+- 🌱 I’m currently learning ...
+Web development
 - 💞️ I’m looking to collaborate on ... anything that I find fun or interesting
 - 📫 How to reach me ...
 Maui, Hawaii -  Orlandomeadows@aol.com